-- observe the world (gather data); - propose models of the world (design and learn); - 3 test on new data (estimate the generalization error).
+- observe the world (gather data); - Propose models of the world (design and learn); - test on new data (estimate the generalization error).

-Even with simple linear models, it leads to challenging problems in optimization: develop algorithms that
+Even with simple linear models, it leads to challenging problems in optimization:

-- scale both in the problem size n and dimension p; - are able to exploit the problem structure (sum, composite); - come with convergence and numerical stability guarantees; - come with statistical guarantees.
+- scaling both in the problem size n and dimension p; - exploiting the problem structure (sum, composite); - obtaining convergence and numerical stability guarantees; - obtaining statistical guarantees.